hassan-ali-byte/blog-preview-card-main/README.md

 A special thanks to the resources that guided me while working on this challenge:

 - [Kevin Powell on YouTube](https://www.youtube.com/@KevinPowell) — Clear explanations of modern CSS features like `clamp()`, `min()`, and `max()`.
-- **ChatGPT** — Helped me apply these concepts in a practical, production-focused way.

 ## Author